fagan2888/FootB-stats/README.md

 # FootB-stats
 A python web-scraping code to get football championship statistics.
+Results are discussed in [my blog](https://vincepota.wordpress.com/2016/03/16/100-years-of-football-visualized/)

 The code scraps data from the wikipedia pages of European tournaments (Serie A, Premier League, La Liga, Ligue 1, Bundesliga) and gets some interesting statistics out of it.